 SB 6 (Steans/Harris, G.) is the Fiscal Year 2017 and Fiscal Year 2018 budget/appropriations bill passed by the Senate, and now being considered by the House.
 It is funding for the entire state budget, including higher education, and generally maintains operations for higher education agencies and programs at the Fiscal Year 2015 level, although university and community colleges operations are cut by 10 percent from the Fiscal Year 2015 level.
 The Monetary Award Program (MAP) is maintained at \$365 million.
-The Governor vetoed the bill, but the General Assembly voted to override the veto and the bill became P.A.
-100-21.
+At this time, efforts are expected to continue leading up to the June 30, end of fiscal year deadline.
+A hearing on "Higher Education: Impact on local communities and the Illinois state budget" will be held by the House Appropriations-Higher Education Committee on June 15, 2017.